Submission Guidelines for Course Reserves

 - Faculty, UTC Library, or other department within UTC must possess a lawfully obtained copy of any material submitted for reserve.
 For example, items obtained via Interlibrary Loan or DVDs burned from a Netflix copy cannot be placed on reserve.

-- The Library will assess each request to determine if it is currently available online via the Internet or the library's electronic resources.
-If an item is found, the persistent URL will be e-mailed to the faculty member for posting in UTC Online Learning Management System.
+- The library will assess each request to determine if it is currently available online via the Internet or the library's electronic resources.
+If an item is found, the persistent URL will be e-mailed to the faculty member for posting in UTC Learn.

 - Faculty can reactivate a course for a subsequent semester prior to the removal deadline.